tc39/proposal-intl-segmenter/README.md

 Q: Why is this an Intl API instead of String methods?

 A: All of these break types are actually locale-dependent, and some allow complex options.
-The result of the `segment` method is a SegmentIterator.
+The result of the `segment` method is a BoundaryIterator.
 For many non-trivial cases like this, analogous APIs are put in ECMA-402's Intl object.
 This allows for the work that happens on each instantiation to be shared, improving performance.
 We could make a convenience method on String as a follow-on proposal.

 Q: What exactly does the index refer to?